Earned Income Credit

 Earned income does not include interest, dividends, alimony, welfare benefits, veterans' benefits, pensions and annuities, workers compensation, unemployment compensation, nontaxable employee compensation, excludable dependent care benefits, or excludable education assistance.

-The earned income credit is not available if disqualifying income exceeds the investment income limit, which is adjusted for inflation annually.
-For 2013, the limit is $3,300.
+The earned income credit is not available if disqualifying income exceeds the investment income limit (listed in the table at the top of this page), which is adjusted for inflation annually.
 Disqualifying income includes:

 - capital gains